-- Severe and multiple disabilities: a state existing throughout a person’s life and characterised by the fact that, due to impairment of body structures, specifically human functions – such as communication, speech, motion, intelligence and sensing-perception – show a severe disorder in at least two fields.
-The person’s psychophysical performance differs extremely from the average, so that they are significantly restricted in their activities and in social participation.
+- Severe and multiple disabilities: impairment of body structures causes a severe disorder in at least two specifically human functions, such as communication, speech, motion, intelligence and sensing-perception.
+Psychophysical performance differs extremely from the average, significantly restricting activities and social participation.
 As a rule, the underlying cause of severe and multiple disabilities is a complex impairment occurring early on in life.
-Disabilities might appear in a variety of combinations and severity and/or at different times.
+Disabilities might appear in a variety of combinations and severities and/or at different times.

-According to Act CCXXXII of 2013 on the Textbook Market, all learners with SEN are entitled to free textbooks.
+Act CXC of 2011 on National Public Education entitles all learners with SEN to free textbooks.

-According to Act LXXXIV of 1998 on Family Support, families with a child with a long-term illness and/or severe disability shall receive an increased family allowance.
-However, not all families with children qualified as having SEN (disabilities) are entitled to an increased family allowance.
-This allowance is due only to families whose child needs permanent or increased care and/or supervision because of a long-term illness or severe disability defined in a separate decree (Decree 5/2003.
+Act LXXXIV of 1998 on Family Support allows increased family allowance to families whose children need permanent or increased care and/or supervision because of a long-term illness or severe disability, as defined in a separate decree (Decree 5/2003.
 (II.
 19.) of the Minister of Health, Social and Family Affairs on illnesses and disabilities giving entitlement to an increased family allowance).
-The Decree also stipulates which institution – polyclinic, committee of experts, etc. – is entitled to verify the long-term illness or severe disability.
+The Decree also stipulates which institution – polyclinic, committee of experts, etc. – can verify the long-term illness or severe disability.

-According to the 1998 Act on Family Support, a mother shall receive childcare leave until the child is three years old.
-The father (after his child is one year old) shall also receive a childcare allowance during that period.
-The parents of a child with a long-term illness or severe disability may receive this allowance until the child is 10 years old.
+According to Act LXXXIV of 1998 on Family Support, mothers receive childcare leave until their child is three years old.
+Fathers (after their child is one year old) also receive a childcare allowance during that period.
+The parents of children with long-term illness or severe disability receive this allowance until their child is 10 years old.

 According to Act III of 1993 on Social Administration and Social Welfare Benefits, children with a long-term illness or severe disability, whose parents receive an increased family allowance, are entitled to a public health card.
-People holding a public health card are entitled to certain medicines and medical aids, defined in a decree issued by the Minister of Health, free of charge.
+A public health card entitles free access to certain medicines and medical aids, defined in a decree issued by the Minister of Health.

-Adult relatives who take care of a person with a severe disability who is reliant on care – irrespective of age – or who is permanently ill or under the age of 18 shall receive a nursing fee.
-The amount of the nursing fee is determined each year by the annual budget act.
-The period for which a nursing fee is paid shall be considered a pensionable service period.
+Adult relatives who care for people with a severe disability who are reliant on care – irrespective of age – or who are permanently ill or under the age of 18 receive a nursing fee.
+The nursing fee amount is determined each year by the annual budget act.
+The period for which a nursing fee is paid is considered a pensionable service period.

-Act LXXXIII of 1997 on the Services of the Compulsory Health Insurance System and its implementing decree, as well as the Government Decree on reduced fares of public passenger transport, jointly ensure that children/learners with disabilities – and, if necessary, not more than two attendants – are entitled to travel free of charge for the use of rehabilitation activities or development.
+Act LXXXIII of 1997 on the Services of the Compulsory Health Insurance System and its implementing government decree on reduced fares for public passenger transport jointly ensure that learners with disabilities – and, if necessary, up to two attendants – are entitled to travel free of charge for the use of rehabilitation activities or development.

-Basic schools teaching learners with intellectual disabilities operated as closed schools until the introduction of Act I of 1985 on Education, because the qualifications obtained in such schools did not entitle learners to continue their studies.
-In 1985, these schools were closed and a new institution – the special school – emerged to provide upper-secondary education to learners who could not be taught with other learners.
-The establishment of such schools was a significant step towards providing professional education to learners with disabilities.
+Basic schools teaching learners with intellectual disabilities operated as closed schools, but the qualifications obtained in these schools did not entitle learners to continue their studies.
+Act I of 1985 on Education closed the schools and a new institution – the special school – emerged to provide upper-secondary education to learners who could not be taught with other learners.
+The establishment of these schools was a significant step towards providing professional education to learners with disabilities.

-The 2003 amendment of Act LXXIX of 1993 on Public Education extended the traditional national categories of disability.
-It included children with autism and children with learning difficulties due to other psychiatric developmental disorders, which result in severe and permanent learning impediments, in the category of people entitled to special care.
-Since the number of children and learners with SEN due to other psychological developmental disorders increased fivefold over a five-year period and significant differences were found in the counties’ statistics, the rules pertaining to diagnosis were amended and the population concerned was fully reviewed in 2007.
+A 2003 amendment of Act LXXIX of 1993 on Public Education extended the national categories of disability.
+The category of people entitled to special care was extended to include children with autism and children with learning difficulties due to other psychiatric developmental disorders, which result in severe and permanent learning impediments.
+The number of learners with SEN due to other psychological developmental disorders increased fivefold over a five-year period and significant differences were found in the counties’ statistics.
+As such, the rules pertaining to diagnosis were amended and the population concerned was fully reviewed in 2007.

-Now, the significance of selection mechanisms and medical diagnosis aspects in the inclusive education of children and learners with SEN is decreasing.
+The significance of selection mechanisms and medical diagnosis aspects in inclusive education for children and learners with SEN is decreasing.
 There is a growing emphasis on the development opportunities adapted to different educational needs.

-Besides diagnostics and counselling, the Education Guidance Service also provides therapy and family care.
-According to the Act on Equal Opportunities, the parents of learners with SEN have the right to be involved in decision-making about where their children are placed.
+Besides diagnostics and counselling, the pedagogical assistance service institutions also provide therapy and family care.
+According to Act of CXXV of 2003 on Equal Opportunities, the parents of learners with SEN have the right to be involved in decision-making about where their children are placed.

 Priorities for inclusive education

-A main duty of public education is to provide for early childhood development before school and to account for learners with SEN or those facing difficulties in integration, learning or behaviour.
+Public education should provide for early childhood development before school and account for learners with SEN or those facing difficulties in integration, learning or behaviour.
 Public education must support development of their full potential, adjusted to their individual needs, and establish possibilities for their full social inclusion.

-Neither the previous nor the current Act on Public Education includes any provisions where children with disabilities have to be educated in special education institutions/classes established for this purpose or together with other learners.
+Neither the previous nor the current Act on Public Education state that children with disabilities have to be educated either in special education institutions/classes established for this purpose or together with other learners.

 As a result of the inclusive education trends appearing in international practice, inclusion also became more prominent in Hungary in the 1980s.
 There are now inclusive forms of schooling in most education sectors.
-Currently, 70% of learners with disabilities participating in the public education system receive education in an inclusive methodological framework.
+Currently, 72% of learners with disabilities participating in the public (and vocational) education system receive education in an inclusive methodological framework.

-- developing the SEN welfare system that provides the ability to recognise individual needs and characteristics and relevant additional services;
+- develop the SEN welfare system that recognises individual needs and characteristics and relevant additional services;

-- strengthening the role of Unified Special Educational, Conductive Educational Methodological Institutions (USEMIs) in inclusive education;
+- strengthen the role of Unified Special Educational, Conductive Educational Methodological Institutions (USEMIs) in inclusive education;

-- improving support for children with severe and multiple disabilities;
+- improve support for learners with severe and multiple disabilities;

-- improving quality-based early childhood education and care;
+- improve quality-based early childhood education and care;

-- career-building, further education, career counselling system, dissemination and practice of individual transfer programmes,
+- improve the career-building, further education, career counselling systems, dissemination and practice of individual transfer programmes;

-Regarding the EU 2020 objective to improve competitiveness and the employment rate and to reduce early school leaving, Hungary has committed to reducing its national early school leaving rate to 10% by 2020.
-A national strategy to prevent early school leaving has been completed and received government approval in November 2014 (1603/2014.
-(XI.
-4.)
-Gov. decree).
-The early school leaving strategy introduced an early school leaving data collection and early warning system in the Act on Public Education from January 2015.
-It aims to establish an early warning system and to define learners who are at risk of drop-out.
+Regarding the EU 2020 objective to improve competitiveness and the employment rate and to reduce early school leaving, Hungary committed to reducing its national early school leaving rate to 10% by 2020.
+A national strategy to prevent early school leaving (ESL) received government approval in November 2014 (Decree 1603/2014.
+(XI.4.)).
+The ESL strategy led to the introduction of an early school leaving data collection in the Act on Public Education from January 2015.
+This aims to establish an early warning system and to define learners who are at risk of drop-out.